Jest Awful

 Lying in State

-Hey, isn't that CondiParrot's job?
+Hey, wasn't that CondiParrot's job?

 • Fur Out: